-For all its benefits, cloud computing requires a leap of faith that the provider will secure your customer information.
+For all its benefits, cloud computing requires customers to take a leap of faith that their provider will secure their information.

 In the meantime, you have important decisions to make for your business.
-Maybe you're OK with sharing personal goings-on with Facebook and your personal mail on Yahoo!, but your business records?
-Your customer data?
-Not everyone's comfortable entrusting some other company to store and keep that data safe.
+Maybe you're OK with sharing personal goings-on with Facebook and your personal mail on Yahoo!, but your business records, Your customer data?
+Not everyone's comfortable entrusting another company to store and keep that data safe.
 All kinds of things can and do go wrong with customer data managed by cloud services.

 And the fact is that if you don't want to trust outside services with your data, you don't have to.
 Just as cloud services have improved, so have software and hardware to manage your data in-house.
 The non-cloud solutions are better and less expensive than ever.

 First, don't worry about running out of room anymore.
 Storage is cheap.
-You can buy a NAS (Network Attached Storage), a simple file server on your network, from well-known companies like Netgear, Synology and Western Digital, for pennies per gigabyte.
+You can buy a NAS (Network Attached Storage), a simple file server on your network from well-known companies like Netgear, Synology or Western Digital, for pennies per gigabyte.